AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

 For hallucination collection, we employ three fact-checking datasets: Climate-fever~\citep{diggelmann2020climate}, PUBHEALTH~\citep{kotonya2020explainable} and WICE~\citep{wice}.
-All of them provide real-world claims, ground truth labels and evidence retrieved from websites as shown in Table~\ref{tab:factcheck}.
-The topics of claims range from different domains, such as technology, culture, health and so on, which facilitates our analysis of what types or topics of content LLMs tend to be hallucinatory.
+All of them provide real-world claims, ground truth labels and evidence retrieved from websites as shown in Tab.~\ref{tab:factcheck}.
+The topics of claims range from different domains, such as technology, culture, health and so on, which facilitates our analysis of what types or topics of content LLMs tend to be hallucinatory. \begin{itemize} \item \textbf{Climate-fever:} It is a fact checking corpus with climate change-related claims and their corresponding evidence.
+The original corpus comprises 1,535 real-world claims and each claim is labeled as one of 4 labels: \textit{supports}, \textit{refutes}, \textit{disputed}, and \textit{not\_enough\_info}.
+In our experiments, we only focus on factual (\textit{supports}) and faked (\textit{refutes}), which contains 907 samples. \item \textbf{PUBHEALTH:} This corpus is related a range of public health topics, consisting of claim-evidence pairs and 9,817/1,227/1,235 instances for training/dev/test, respectively.
+There are four labels in PUBHEALTH: \textit{true}, \textit{false}, \textit{mixed}, and \textit{unknown}.
+Similar to the Climate-fever dataset, we choose the dev set and keep 1,009 factual (\textit{true}) and faked (\textit{false}) claims for reference generation. \item \textbf{WICE:} It is a textual entailment dataset constructed from Wikipedia, involving real-world claims and their cited articles.
+The entailment labels in WICE can be \textit{supported}, \textit{partially\_supported} and \textit{not\_supported}.
+There are 1260/349/358 claims for the training/dev/test set, respectively.
+Similarly, we do not use the claims labeled \textit{partially\_supported} and then combine the remaining from three splits to get 928 claims for our experiments. \end{itemize}

-To investigate the hallucination properties of large language models at different temperatures, we set their temperature values as 0.1, 0.5 and 0.9, to construct the hallucination dataset for each LLM.
-To ensure stability in claim classification, we set the temperature value to 0.1 for the query.
+To investigate the hallucination properties of large language models at different temperatures, we set generation temperature to 0.1, 0.5 and 0.9, to construct the hallucination dataset for each LLM.
+To ensure stability in claim classification, we set the temperature value to zero for the query.
+Importantly, we randomly sample an equal number of factual references with the hallucinatory ones to balance AutoHall dataset.

-For hallucination detection, we adopt the standard classification evaluation metrics: Accuracy and F1.
+For hallucination detection, the designed semantically similar prompts for reference generation are listed in Tab.~\ref{tab:designed_prompts}.
+And we adopt the standard classification evaluation metrics: Accuracy (Acc) and F1.
 To be clear, we treat hallucination as a positive class.
-Importantly, we randomly sample an equal number of factually accurate samples with the hallucinatory ones to balance \textbf{AutoHall} dataset.